xarthurx/IG-Mesh/README.md

 ## Library credit

-Many of the base functions are borrowed from the famous geometry processing library [libigl](https://libigl.github.io), and ported into C# environment through the [PInvoke](https://www.grasshopper3d.com/forum/topics/link-use-c-code-or-c-lib-with-new-gh-plugin) methods.
+Many of the base functions are converted from the geometry processing library [libigl](https://libigl.github.io), and ported into C# environment through the [PInvoke](https://www.grasshopper3d.com/forum/topics/link-use-c-code-or-c-lib-with-new-gh-plugin) methods.

-The rest is developed by the author in `C++` and ported in the same manner.
+The rest is developed by the author in `C++` and ported to `C#` in the same manner.

-The name of this library is also partially inspired by the [libigl](https://libigl.github.io).
-The author would like to pay his deepest gratitude to the library developer for the tool and the responsive Q\&A during the past years.
+The author would like to pay his deepest gratitude to the library developers for this library and the responsive Q\&A during the past years [^1].

+[^1]*The name of this library is also partially inspired by the [libigl](https://libigl.github.io).*

 ## Alpha phase and Use case collection